Movie Magic and HVAC

 One of the most iconic HVAC duct scenes in cinematic history takes place when an intrepid John McClane, played by Bruce Willis, hops into a rooftop air-handling unit in Die Hard (1988).
 By some miracle, the ducting happily supports his couple hundred pounds of body weight without so much as bowing.
 Two years later McClane returns to his ventilation antics in the next installment of the Die Hard saga.
-He once again defeats the laws of gravity by monkeying around inside some ducting before springing through a vent cover apparently held in place by hopes and dreams.
+He once again defeats the laws of gravity.
+Bruce Willis monkeys around inside some ducting before springing through a vent cover apparently held in place by hopes and dreams.

 In Mission Impossible (1996), Tom Cruise undertakes a similar tactic as Ethan Hunt in his infamous entry into Langley’s white control room.
-The front door is clearly not an option given the facility’s tight security, so Hunt is left relying on an impressively strong air duct to make his subtle entry.
+The front door is clearly not an option given the facility’s tight security.
+Therefore Hunt is left relying on an impressively strong air duct to make his subtle entry.
+Mission Possible!

-Finally, in the least believable instance of use of HVAC in a movie yet, we are met with Charlie and the Chocolate Factory.
+Finally, we reach Charlie and the Chocolate Factory.
+This scene has to be the least believable instance of use of HVAC in a movie.
 Reach deep into the souvenirs of your childhood.
 Do you remember the scene where Charlie and Grandpa Joe sneak a sip of a strange soda and are then drawn into a ventilation shaft full of bubbles?
 As our heroines are pulled helplessly toward a menacing propeller fan, the realization dawns on them that the only solution is to start burping.
 The more that the couple belches, the further they are let down into safety.

 Whether Hollywood is creating something that is a complete stretch of the imagination or whether they are just toeing the line of reality, it makes for great entertainment.
 It is almost a relief to know that whatever the predicament HVAC is there.
 There will always be a slightly over-sized, abnormally strong vent shaft available just when our hero needs one.